CrucialGier/my-first-profile/README.md

 #### _Set Up_

-* _Download all files from the repository at https://github.com/CrucialGier/my-first-profile_
+* _Download all files from the repository at_ https://github.com/CrucialGier/my-first-profile
-* _Or visit the gh-pages link at https://CrucialGier.github.io/my-first-profile_
+* _Or visit the gh-pages link at_ https://CrucialGier.github.io/my-first-profile

 #### _Known Bugs_

-* _The third segment breaker is off center to the right and i dont know how to center it.
-It does't obay my commands O.O_
+* _The third segment breaker is off center to the right and i dont know how to center it._

 #### _Support and Contacts_

-* _I belive you guys have my email_
+* _Email me at coleste001@gmail.com, linked at the bottom of the page._

 #### _Created with html and css using Atom_